 Error pages will not be cached, therefore only 200, 301, and 302 responses will be cached.
-KeyCDNs error pages show either a gray or blue background color.
+KeyCDNs error pages show either a black or blue error code font color.
 All other error pages are coming from your origin server.

 400 – Bad Request

 In most of the cases a malformed HTTP request (e.g. empty requests by load balancers / health checks).
 A certain number is normal.
 Learn more about how to avoid a bad request.

 It is prohibited to access the requested asset.
 A possible reasons is a wrong URL or the secure token is not valid.
 Learn more about 403 Forbidden errors.

 404 – Not Found

 The content either does not exist or has been moved.
 Learn more about 404 Not Found errors.

 The method is not allowed.
 Only GET and HEAD are allowed.
 Learn more about 405 Method Not Allowed errors.

 410 – Gone